xsources/python-percolation/README.md

 https://xsources.github.io/sitepercol.html

-3- The "percoimg.png" file is a sccreen capture of the interactive percolation app.
+3- The "percoimg.png" file is a screen capture of the interactive percolation app.